Covariance Propagation and Stabilization for Tube-Based Stochastic MPC under Parametric and Additive Uncertainties: Conclusion

 \section{Conclusion}

-In this paper, we provide an exact characterization of the dynamics of the error covariance for discrete-time linear systems under potentially unbounded additive and parametric uncertainties and present an LMI-based condition for the stability of these dynamics.
-The presented characterization is useful in the context of stochastic tube-based MPC approaches as well as in stochastic invariance problems.
+In this paper, we provide an SMPC-oriented characterization of the dynamics of the error covariance for discrete-time linear systems under potentially unbounded additive and parametric uncertainties and present an LMI-based condition for the stability of these dynamics.
+The characterization highlights the coupling between the nominal trajectory and the error covariance dynamics, which is absent in the standard additive-noise case and must be accounted for when designing reachable sets and constraint-tightening mechanisms in this context.
 The proposed numerical example shows that the theoretical and the empirical error covariance converge to the same matrix when the stability conditions are satisfied, and that the proposed control design condition is more tractable for higher dimensional systems.
 Future works would focus on using this characterization to design stochastic invariant sets and SMPC strategies. \begin{ack} This work was supported in part by the Clinical project, funded by the ANR under grant ANR-24-CE45-4255, in part by the FMJH Program Gaspard Monge for optimization and operations research and their interactions with data science. \end{ack}